-In this webinar, Dr. Celum describes lessons learned in moving from observational epidemiology of STIs and HIV interaction with a focus on HSV-2 to testing interventions to reduce HIV acquisition and transmission.
+Dr. Connie Celum describes lessons learned in moving from observational epidemiology of STIs and HIV interaction with a focus on HSV-2 to testing interventions to reduce HIV acquisition and transmission.
 She describes work on combination HIV prevention to achieve high coverage of HIV testing and linkages to effective interventions (HIV treatment and male circumcision) in subSaharan Africa.

 Ward Cates, MD, MPH (1942-2016) served as the director of the Division of Sexually Transmitted Diseases at the CDC from 1982 to 1992, revolutionizing the division of sexually transmitted diseases as he worked to integrate the division into the rest of the CDC.
 He introduced epidemiology as the “basic science” of public health and insisted on bringing scientific rigor to sexually transmitted disease (STD) prevention programs.
 Cates also expanded the work of the division to include STD sequelae, such as infertility and ectopic pregnancy, and played a critical role in defining the contribution of STDs to the spread of HIV, the phenomenon ultimately identified as “epidemiologic synergy.”